bostrt/openshift-sos-plugin/README.md

 `openshift-sos-plugin` is an [`oc`](https://docs.openshift.org/latest/cli_reference/index.html) plugin to aid with gather information (status, logging, configuration, etc) from your OpenShift cluster.

+*NOTE*: OpenShift CLI Plugins were added in v3.7 so make sure your `oc` binary version is up-to-date.

 # Installation

 1. Clone repository into your `~/.kube/plugins` directory: